Kejriwal offers prayers at Ram Janambhoomi site in Ayodhya | Politics

 ''I prayed to Lord Rama that all my countrymen live happily, the pandemic of corona should end and our country must witness the best developments in the coming days," he said.

-Elaborating on the plan to help people visit the temples here, Kejriwal said, "In Delhi, we are running the 'Chief Minister's Tirth Yatra Yojana' under which free pilgrimage is provided to the people of Delhi to all the pilgrim places including Vaishno Devi, Rameshwaram, Dwarka Puri, Haridwar, Rishikesh, Mathura, and Vrindavan."
-Kejriwal said a special cabinet meeting is scheduled in Delhi on Wednesday in which Ayodhya will be included in the list of the free pilgrimage tour program.
+Shortly after Kejriwal's visit to Ayodhya, Uttar Pradesh Chief Minister Yogi Adityanath accused him of remembering Lord Ram only before elections.
+Elaborating on his plan to help people visit the temples in Ayodhya, Kejriwal said, "In Delhi we are running the 'Chief Minister's Tirth Yatra Yojana' under which free pilgrimage is provided to the people of Delhi to all the pilgrim places including Vaishno Devi, Rameshwaram, Dwarka Puri, Haridwar, Rishikesh, Mathura and Vrindavan."
+Kejriwal said a special cabinet meeting is scheduled in Delhi on Wednesday in which Ayodhya will be included in the list of the free pilgrimage tour programme.

 Now the people of Delhi will be able to visit Ram Janmabhoomi as well, he added.

-The Delhi CM said on Twitter that he took the blessings of Shri Ram Lalla and also had the 'darshan' of Bajrang Bali and prayed for the healthy life, happiness, and prosperity of all countrymen.
+The Delhi CM said on Twitter that he took the blessings of Shri Ram Lalla and also had 'darshan' of Bajrang Bali and prayed for the healthy life, happiness and prosperity of all countrymen.

 The party formally kicked off its poll campaign in September this year with its senior leaders Manish Sisodia and Sanjay Singh offering prayers at the Ram Janmabhoomi and Hanumangarhi shrine in the temple town.